ThatOneYoshi/thatoneyoshi.org/README.md

 # Web-moment
-uh hai again, selim didnt had to delete the old website repo cus of a simple avoidable issue
+uh hai again, someone didnt had to delete the old website repo cus of a simple issue